Alexander Cameron Rutherford: Community involvement and family life

 Rutherford remained active in a wide range of community organizations well after his departure from politics.
 He was a deacon in his church until well into his dotage, was a member of the Young Women's Christian Association advisory board from 1913 until his death, was Edmonton's first exalted ruler of the Benevolent and Protective Order of Elks, and was for three years the grand exalted ruler of the Elk Order of Canada.

-During World War I, he was Alberta director of the National Service Commission, which oversaw conscription from 1916 until 1918, and in 1916, he was appointed Honorary Colonel of the 194th Highland Battalion of the Canadian Expeditionary Force.
+During World War I, he was Alberta director of the National Service Commission, which oversaw conscription from 1916 until 1918.
+Alongside John Alexander McDougall, Frank Oliver, Colonel E. B. Edwards, and several other prominent Edmonton residents of Scottish descent, Rutherford helped form the 194th Highland Battalion of the Canadian Expeditionary Force.
+In 1916, he was appointed Honorary Colonel of the battalion.
 Rutherford served on the Loan Advisory Committee of the Soldier Settlement Board after the war, was President of the Alberta Historical Society (which had been created by his government) from 1919 to his death, was elected President of the McGill University Alumni Association of Alberta in 1922, and spent the last years of his life as honorary president of the Canadian Authors Association.
 He was also a member of the Northern Alberta Pioneers and Old-Timers Association, the British Association for the Advancement of Science, the Royal Colonial Institute of London, and the Masons.

 He continued to play curling and tennis into his late fifties, and he took up golf at the age of sixty-four, becoming a charter member of the Mayfair Golf and Country Club.

-He received honorary doctorates of laws from four universities: McGill, the University of Alberta, McMaster University, and the University of Toronto.
+In 1902, Rutherford obtained a lease for Lot 15 of Block B in Banff, Alberta for $15 per annum.
+In the spring of 1908, he hired J. Luckett to build his family a summer cottage on the lot.
+The cottage was a small eight-roomed cabin and water for the singular sink was provided via pipes from the Bow River.
+The cabin was not only for the use of the Rutherford family, but also family, friends, and faculty from the University of Alberta.
+The cabin was sold in December 1916 to Walter Huckvale, a wealthy rancher and politician, from Medicine Hat.

 In 1911, the Rutherfords built a new house adjacent to the University of Alberta campus.
 Rutherford named it "Archnacarry", after his ancestral homeland in Scotland.
 Now known as Rutherford House, it serves as a museum.
 He made several trips to the United Kingdom and was invited to attend the coronation of King George VI and Queen Elizabeth, but he had to return to Canada before the event.
 On December 19, 1938, the Rutherfords celebrated their fiftieth wedding anniversary; tributes and well wishes arrived from across Canada.